hyperledger-cacti/cacti/rfcs/protocols/asset-exchange/corda-htlc-alternatives.md

 ### Generalisability
 The hash lock encumbrance state and associated contract can be offered as reusable pieces as part of Weaver.
 These pieces are largely agnostic of the specifics of the application.
 They can further be instrumented to *emit* custom Weaver events making automation of the orchestration of cross-chain HTLCs possible.

+**Note:** We've picked a third approach [using non-validating notary](corda-htlc.md) for our [current implementation in Weaver](../../../core/network/corda-interop-app) over the above described alternatives.
+The primary reasons behind choosing the non-validating notary approach are: [encumbrances are not fully functional](https://github.com/corda/corda/pull/4089#issuecomment-431571103) w.r.t. contract upgrades, etc. and validation by notary compromises the privacy of the transaction data.